Osedea/nodock/README.md

 # NoDock
-Docker Compose for Node projects with MySQL and NGINX images
+Docker Compose for Node projects with Node, MySQL, NGINX and Certbot images

 **WARNING: THIS PROJECT IS STILL IN EARLY DEVELOPMENT, DO NOT USE IN PRODUCTION**